-On the second floor, the vaulted-ceiling center entrance hall provides a buffer between the master bedroom suite and the other bedrooms.
-Located directly above the living room, library, and sunporch, the master suite contains a bedroom with a fireplace, a dressing room, several closets, and a full bath.
+On the second floor, the vaulted-ceiling center entrance hall provides a buffer between the master bedroom suite towards the south and the other bedrooms towards the northwest.
+Located directly above the living room, library, and sunporch, the master suite contains a bedroom with a fireplace, a dressing room, two closets, and a full bath.
 To the northwest side of the second-floor center hall and above the dining room, breakfast room, and kitchen are a nursery, two bedrooms, and two full baths.
 Beyond the family members' rooms and situated over the attached garage are three additional bedrooms, a full bath, and a laundry room.
 The latter rooms mentioned above were originally servants' quarters but became children's bedrooms or guest bedrooms for later owners.

-The third floor was originally equipped with a ballroom, which was a common feature in the late 1800s and early 1900s in the homes of families who did a lot of entertaining.
+The third floor was originally equipped with a ballroom, which was a feature in the late 1800s and early 1900s in the homes of families who did a lot of entertaining.
 In more recent decades, the ballroom has served as a family room and recreation area.
-There are also rooms off the erstwhile ballroom that could serve as bedrooms or craft and hobby rooms.
+There are also rooms off the erstwhile ballroom that could serve as bedrooms, craft rooms, or storage areas.

 In filing for the building permit in April of 1919, Rubush & Hunter estimated that construction of the home would cost about $20,000.
 That figure did not include the cost of the land, as the Mallerys had purchased the lots prior to building on the property.